 Communication aids are also known as Augmentative and Alternative Communication (AAC) systems.

-At BCAS we specialise in devices that allow people to use a machine to have a voice.
-They vary to suit the individual’s abilities and needs.
+At AAC WEST we specialise in devices that allow people to use a machine to have a voice (high tech), and paper based systems (low tech) that allow people to communicate complex messages.
+The AAC solution varies to suit the individual’s abilities and needs.

 Examples of communication devices